Guide / Geology

 2018: the year the budget broke

 The reference year for what this geology costs is 2018.
 After record rainfall, slides came down across the city: streets closed, houses condemned, hillsides moving in neighborhoods that had been quiet for decades.
-The City of Pittsburgh, which budgets roughly $1M to $2.25M for landslide response in a normal year, spent roughly $12 million, and reporting by PublicSource has tracked the problem, and the region's exposure to wetter years, since.
+On Mount Washington, a home on Greenleaf Street in Duquesne Heights was destroyed as, in the city's own words, earth poured over a retaining wall, and across Allegheny County 131 properties were reported damaged.
+The City of Pittsburgh, which budgets roughly $1M to $2.25M for landslide response in a normal year, faced a projected remediation bill of roughly $12 million, and reporting by PublicSource has tracked the problem, and the region's exposure to wetter years, since.

 The public numbers only count public ground.
 The same rains loaded thousands of private hillsides and the residential walls that hold them, which is where most of the damage lands quietly: a wall that leaned a little more, a slope with a new crack above it, a backyard that did not quite come through the spring level.